Zenconomy/zenconomy-api-rest-client/README.md

 		}
 	],

 	// data can be an array or object depending on what type of data is being returned
 	data: {
 		example_id: 1,
 		name: “Example”
 	}
 }
 ```

-###Example code
+###Code examples

 A PHP example is included.
 This example is based on Pest REST Client for PHP - http://github.com/educoder/pest